zhaoou/notes/spring_review_answers.md

 Java Server Pages.
 HTML like syntax for designing web templates.
 It gets compiled into servlet by the container.

-* What is dispatch servlet?
+* What is dispatcher servlet?

-Dispatch servlet is a servlet that knows how to route the request.
+Dispatcher servlet is a servlet that knows how to route the request.

 * Who creates dispatch servlet?